Pawka/dotfiles/README.md

 install them.
 Installation will not bring any binaries.
 I install my dependencies with scripts stored on [Pawka/laptop-setup](https://github.com/Pawka/laptop-setup) repository.

+Dotfiles includes configuration for following tools:
+- Tmux
+- Vim
+- Git
+- Zsh

+And more...

 ## Install